NIRSpec MOS Recommended Strategies

 Duplicating the base pointing row, one can add a sub-shutter dither using the same MSA configuration by entering fractional shutter values in the Dispersion Offset or Cross-dispersion Offset column.
 Depending on the number of added nods, multiple new exposures may be created.
 In the case shown, a 3 Shutter Slitlet Nod Pattern was specified, hence there will be 3 exposures for each row of this table.

-There are several reasons why an observer may want to step a slit or slitlet across a source or sources in the MSA to create pseudo-IFU observations: slitlet stepping can help to ensure on-source exposures when the coordinate accuracies are less certain than otherwise required for MOS observations with the MSA, or when the target acquisition methodology MSATA cannot be performed, for one reason or another.
+There are other reasons why an observer may want to step a slit or slitlet across a source or sources in the MSA.
+For example, slitlet-stepping can additionally be used to ensure on-source exposures when the coordinate accuracies are less certain than otherwise required for MOS observations with the MSA, or when the target acquisition methodology MSATA cannot be performed, for one reason or another.

 The slitlet-stepping strategy with TA Method = NONE may be considered as a last resort for crowded fields where MSATA is not possible.